Cuth Mullins: Rugby career

-Mullins' father, Canon R.J.
-Mullins, is said to have introduced rugby to blacks in Grahamstown, where he was the principal of an educational institution associated with St. Andrew's College.
+Mullins' father, Canon R. J. Mullins, is said to have introduced rugby to blacks in Grahamstown, where he was the principal of an educational institution associated with St. Andrew's College.
 Rugby historians claim that St. Andrews have been playing rugby since 1878.

 Cuth Mullins came to note as a rugby player when he was selected to play for Oxford University.
 He won one sporting 'Blue', playing in the Varsity Match of the 1894/95 season.
 Playing in the Oxford team alongside Mullins was Walter Julius Carey who would journey with the same British Isles team as Mullins in 1896.
 The game ended in a draw, though Oxford were seen as fortunate not to lose.

 In 1896 Mullins was invited to return to South Africa, as part of the British Isles touring team.
 Mullins played in 13 matches of a 21-game tour, including two of the Test games against a South African national team; placing him in the strange situation of representing Britain against his home nation.
 Mullins was selected for the First Test, played at Port Elizabeth, and the Third Test at Kimberley, the tourists won both games.
-As well as his old Cambridge teammate Carey, Mullins was joined in the British team by Robert Johnson, who fought alongside Mullins brother Charles, being awarded the Victory Cross for his involvement in the same action at Elandslaagte.
+As well as his old Cambridge teammate Carey, Mullins was joined in the British team by Robert Johnston, who fought alongside Mullins' brother Charles, being awarded the Victory Cross for his involvement in the same action at Elandslaagte.
 When Mullins returned to Britain at the end of the tour he continued playing rugby, and after leaving Oxford for Guy's Hospital he joined the Hospital team.
-Mullins was given the captaincy of Guy's Hospital FC for two seasons from 1898 to 1900 and in 1899 he led the team to the United Hospitals Cup.
+Mullins was given the captaincy of Guy's Hospital FC for two seasons from 1898 to 1900, and in 1899 he led the team to the United Hospitals Cup.